Inflectra/spira-documentation/docs/Developers/SpiraApps-Manager.md

 ## UX generator
 ### Dropdown list dialog
-This helper function handles the creation of a UX control that allows users to interact with it freely.
-It creates a modal dialog box where users can choose a value from a dropdown list, and then trigger an action in a SpiraApp based off that choice.
+The helper function `createComboDialog` creates a modal dialog box where users can choose a value from a dropdown list, and then trigger an action in a SpiraApp based off that choice.

-=== "Explanation"
+=== "Parameters"
-    The `createComboDialog` function takes the following parameters:

     - **title**: the title of the dialog (string)
     - **introText**: the introductory text, to explain to the user what to do and why (string)